ryanlayerlab/TEPEAK/README.md

 ### Data Requirements

-TEPEAK requires a txt file input where each line is a unique sample identifier.
-This unique sample needs to be attached to a BAM and BAI in the working directory.
+For SRA and BAM list options, TEPEAK requires a txt file input where each line is a unique sample identifier.
+This unique sample needs to be attached to a BAM and BAI in the working directory if using the BAM list option.
 TEPEAK also requires an indexed reference fasta file and optional GTF file in the same directory.
 ```
 horse_samples.csv
   SAMPLE1